nikitakit/PieCentral/networking/Field_Control_Networking_Spec.md

 ### From FC

 **Robot-to-Driver-Station Pairing.**  Prior to this message, a robot, while connected to the network, is not yet associated with a driver station.
 Containing the static IP of the Robot client with which to pair, the FC client sends this to the Driver Station client, which then opens a connection and begins communication with said robot.

+If more than one robot responds to the pairing message (i.e. IP address collision), or if no robot responds, FC is notified by the Driver Station.
+The match will not proceed until this is externally resolved (e.g. reprogramming the suspected robot(s)'s Beaglebones).

 **Mode Changing.**  This message contains an integer indicating whether the robot should be in Autonomous (1), Tele-Op (2), Disabled (3), or E-Stopped (4) mode.
 Sent from FC to Driver Station, then Driver Station to Robot.